 From Asia Minor many Jews moved into Greece and Macedonia, chiefly for purposes of commerce.
 In the apostles’ time they were found in considerable numbers in all the principal cities.

 From the time of Pompey the Great (B.C.
-63) numbers of Jews from Palestine and Greece went to Rome, where they had a separate quarter of the city assigned to them.
+63), numbers of Jews from Judea and Greece went to Rome, where they had a separate quarter of the city assigned to them.
 Here they enjoyed considerable freedom.

 Thus, the Jews were scattered everywhere abroad.
 This, in the overruling providence of God, ultimately contributed in a great degree toward opening the way for the spread of the Gospel into all lands.